GiulioUmbrella/Insteon_2864-222/README.md

 }
 ```

-As one can see, the above code parses a given URI, searches for the GET key (e.g., 'usr'), skips the '=' characters and finally copy the value of the key in a provided destination buffer.
+As we can see, the above code parses a given URI, searches for the GET key (e.g., 'usr'), skips the '=' characters and finally copy the value associate with the considered key in a provided destination buffer.
-The problem here, is that the length of the destination buffer is not provided, and potentially one could provide a value enough long to overwrite a the provided destination buffer.
+The problem here, is that the length of the destination buffer is not provided, let alone check.
+Therefore, one could potentially provide a value for a the 'usr' key long enough to overwrite any provided destination buffer.
-Let's try this out :)
+Let's try this out.

 First off, we will retrieve the list of the keywords the firmware accepts, by looking for all the cross-references to the above function, and retrieving the passed keywords.
-Overall there are 789 different instances of this function being called, possibly meaning 789 different unique vulnerabilties.
+Overall there are __789 different instances__ of this function being called, possibly meaning __789 different unique vulnerabilties__.
-We only tested a bunch of them, and all of them worked.
-For space reasons, and because the exploits look all very similar, here I will report only one of them.
+We only tested and successfully verified only a bunch of them.
+For space reasons, and because the exploits look all very similar, here I will report only one of them, for which the __CVE-2018-11560__ was assigned.

 Among the GET keys accepted by the web-server, there is one called 'remoteIp'.
-Once set by the user, a snippet of the function that retrieves its value is represented below:
+The snippet of the function that retrieves its value, by calling the get_value_key function, is reported below:

 ```c
 signed int __fastcall executeCGICmd(int a1, const char *a2)